dave-adelatech/role-rhel7-ckl-creator/README.md

 Role Name
 =========

-A brief description of the role goes here.
+Role 'role-rhel7-ckl-creator' is the collection of ansible RHEL 7 STIG checks based on the DISA STIG checklist.

 Requirements
 ------------

-Any pre-requisites that may not be covered by Ansible itself or the role should be mentioned here.
-For instance, if the role uses the EC2 module, it may be a good idea to mention in this section that the boto package is required.
+This repository is designed to run on Ansible 2.7.7 on RHEL 7.
+Currently, the tool is initiated at the command line, and it is required that the necessary credential configuration is in place to permit Ansible to SSH to the target hosts to execute the STIG checks.

 Role Variables
 --------------